JuliaArbTypes/ArbFloats.jl/README.md

 **using ArbFloats # goes anywhere**
-DualNumbers, ForwardDiff, Plots, Quaternions others
+DualNumbers, ForwardDiff, Plots, Polynomials, Quaternions others
-Roots (accepts ArbFloats, results are Float64)

 **using ArbFloats # goes last!**
 TaylorSeries, others

+*partially compatible*
+Roots (accepts ArbFloats, results are Float64)

 If you have a package that accepts AbstractFloats or Reals and does not "just work" with ArbFloats, please note it as an issue.
 [Polynomials]